Igrass97/nodejs-training/04-mvc/README.md

   A "primitive" way to store data and share it between users and requests is to use an `"in-memory" database` (variable).
   For now, we'll use this approach before we learn how to connect with `databases` and `models`.
   This is not going to be used in production.

-# Pug
-  Layouts are "skeletons" for our views.
-We can extend these layouts by using blocks.
-  Placeholders in layout: `block "blockName"`
-## Extending layouts from other views
-    extends layoutPath
-    block "blockName"
-      blockContent